Recreational License FAQs

 An individual has to be a resident of the state and totally and permanently disabled as determined by the Social Security Administration.

-A county Department of Social Services will issue a waiver to any individual who receives benefits from Medicaid, Food Stamps, or Work First Family Assistance through that county’s Department of Social Services upon request.
+Contact your county’s Department of Social Services for an application to see if you qualify for a subsistence waiver.
+Those who receive benefits from Medicaid, Food Stamps, or Work First Family Assistance through that county’s Department of Social Services may qualify.

 The blanket license is optional for-hire boat operators.
 It is entirely up to these operators if they want to purchase a blanket license, otherwise their fishing patronsmust hold their own individual licenses.
 Blanket priviledges are included with the ocean pier license.